The Stack

 Background Work & SSE

-Some things can't happen in the request cycle - transcription, batch AI analysis, PDF processing.
+Long-running tasks should not happen in the request cycle: transcription, batch AI analysis, PDF processing.
 These go to background workers.

 Request comes in → validate → enqueue job → return 202 Accepted